 - pain relievers, such as acetaminophen (Tylenol), or nonsteroidal anti-inflammatory drugs, which include ibuprofen (Motrin), naproxen (Naprosyn), and celecoxib (Celebrex)

-- steroid or hyaluronic acid injections into the knee
+- steroid injections into the knee

 - weight loss, if necessary

 Maintaining a healthy weight and exercising regularly can help stop osteoarthritis from developing.

 To ensure the best possible outcome from the surgery and reduce the risk of complications, people should find out as much information as they can before the surgery.